frain-dev/convoy-website/content/blog/receiving-wehbook-events-from-github-with-convoy.md

 ![Webhook description](/blog-assets/webhook-description.png)

-- The second is the actual webhook you pushed to the repository for the commit.
+- The second is the actual webhook for the commit you pushed to the repository.

 ![Webhook event](/blog-assets/webhook-event.png)